babu-cat/mosaico-templating-tool/README.md

-# mosaico-templating-tool
+# Mosaico Templating Tool

 This script is used in order to automate the customization of some language translations and style variables of a template.
 Let's take a look at an example:
 In case of having a HTML mailing template and wanting to translate it into 3 different languages plus change some colors for each result file.
 With this script we just need to create 1 template file, the php configuration files with the language strings and the style settings and run the script.
 A clear example can be seen in the configuration files (languages and styles) in the '/config' directory, and a template sample in the '/templates' directory.

 Let's see how it works:
+___
 ## 1. Initial configuration
-___

 First of all, if there's not a '/vendor' directory in the project folder you should run `$ composer require twig/twig` from the command line in the project folder.
 Make sure that a file called 'autoload.php' exists inside the '/vendor' directory.
+___
 ## 2. Creating the template structure
-___

 If you have successfully cloned this repository in the project folder, look for a folder called 'templates'.
 If not, you can just create it.
 Inside, there must be a file named 'sample.tpl', which is a short sample of showing how to use twig variables.
 All the twig expressions have this appearance `{{ example_variable }}`.
 This variables will be replaced with the chosen strings when the file gets evaluated, like in the following structure:
 ```
     <div style="color: white; background-color: {{ brand_color }}">